semaphoreci/docs/heroku-deployment_5c03acfe04286304a71ce53f.md

 - [Explore the promotions reference][promotions-ref] to learn more about what options you have available when designing delivery pipelines on Semaphore.
+- [Set up a deployment dashboard][deployment-dashboards] to keep track of your team's activities.

 [create-project]: https://docs.semaphoreci.com/article/63-your-first-project
 [use-cases]: https://docs.semaphoreci.com/category/59-use-cases